Onlinewerkrooster/owr-public-doc/OwrApiPlanning.md

 ## Planning API

-Planning API is intended to be able to retrieve planning info from the Onlinewerkrooster.be application.
+Planning API is intended to be able to retrieve or manipulate planning info from the Onlinewerkrooster.be application.

 ### Endpoint

 https://services.onlinewerkrooster.be/api/planning

-## GET /:id
+## GET /

 ### Use cases